-If the precision criterion is exceeded, the data are not acceptable for use under this project and are not reported to TCEQ.
+If the difference in logarithms is greater than the precision criterion, the data are not acceptable for use under this project and are not reported to TCEQ.
 Results from all samples associated with that failed duplicate (usually a maximum of 10 samples) are considered to have excessive analytical variability and are qualified as not meeting project QC requirements.